cybertk/SwiftFrameworkExample/CONTRIBUTING.md

-We love that you’re interested in contributing to MyProject!
+We love that you’re interested in contributing to SwiftFrameworkExample!
 Any contribution is more than welcome!

-## MyProject is simple
+## SwiftFrameworkExample is simple

 Please file issues or submit pull requests for anything you’d like to see!
 However, we make no promises that they’ll be accepted—many suggestions will be rejected to preserve simplicity.